ckz8780/ci-dcd-mysql-challenges/README.md

 #### Notes:

-- Challenge solutions are located in the relevant folders Challenge Solutions folders.
+- Challenge solutions are located in the relevant "Challenge Solutions" folders.
 - Some challenge output files have been modified slightly to improve readability, so copying/pasting commands may not work as expected.
 - SQL file used to build the database is in the root.